 It’s helpful to remember that not all children are able to easily find words for their feelings.
 Some draw pictures.
 Some act out physically.
 Some play music.
 Some journal.
-Be alert to what your child is telling you, even when she isn’t actually speaking.
+Be alert to what your child is telling you, even when they aren't actually speaking.

-Also, your child may not even be aware of what she’s feeling.
+Also, your child may not even be aware of what they're feeling.
 Music, books and TV shows can help a child learn about emotions.
 Watch movies and read books with your child, and talk about the characters’ feelings.
 Allow your child to identify those emotions and attach words to them.
-But always allow your child to express her feelings in a way that is comfortable for her, even without words.
+But always allow your child to express their feelings in a way that is comfortable for them, even without words.

-Even if your child isn’t talking, you can still be there for her.
-Children’s Healthcare of Atlanta Strong4Life licensed therapist Kathleen Hill, LPC, says some kids simply “aren’t big talkers.”
+Even if your child isn’t talking, you can still be there for them.
+Licensed therapist Kathleen Hill, LPC, says some kids simply “aren’t big talkers.”
 For quieter kids, try to create a safe space for them by saying something like, ‘You seem sad and down.
 I’m here for you.’”
-Follow her lead.
+Follow their lead.
 Be patient.

 Of course there are times when you can’t drop what you’re doing to talk to your kids.
 It’s just a reality of life.
 If you just walked in the door, Hill suggests saying something like, “I appreciate that you want to talk to me, but I just got home.
 Can you give me 10 minutes to unwind a bit so I can give you my full attention?”
 Just be sure to get back to the conversation when the time is better for you.